Beekeeping & Essential Oils FAQ

 What essential oils are popular with beekeepers?

 Hundreds of essential oils can be used for beekeeping.
 The most popular essential oils used are Lemongrass, Cornmint, Thyme, Spearmint, Lavender, and Wintergreen.
-Lemongrass Essential Oil is the front runner in popularity with beekeepers due to its multiple uses.
+Lemongrass Essential Oil is may be the most popular with beekeepers due to its multitude of uses.

 Why use essential oils in beekeeping?

 Essential oils can be used as a treatment or preventative measure for mites and other ailments.
 They can also be used as a diet supplement for overall colony health.
 Some essential oils can be used to lure bees, while others can be used to repel them.

 How do essential oils prevent or treat mites?